Molecule Generation for Drug Design: a Graph Learning Perspective: Generation Strategies

-There also exist several works using reinforcement learning (RL) to optimize the properties of generated molecules.
-RationaleRL~\cite{jin2020multi} uses rationales as building blocks for molecule generation.
-The first step of RationaleRL is extracting rationales that are likely accountable for each property from molecules by MCTS~\cite{chaslot2010monte} and combining them for multiple properties.
+While GCPN and DeepGraphMolGen are capable of generating molecules with desired properties, it remains challenging for them to generate molecules that simultaneously satisfy many property constraints.
+RationaleRL~\citep{jin2020multi}, an RL-based 2D molecule generation method, has been introduced to specifically tackle this limitation.
+Its core idea involves composing molecules from a vocabulary of substructures known as \emph{molecular rationales}.
+The first step of RationaleRL is extracting rationales that are likely accountable for each property from molecules by Monte Carlo Tree Search (MCTS)~\citep{chaslot2010monte} and combining them for multiple properties.
 Specifically, during search process, each state in the search tree means a subgraph of the molecule and the property score of the subgraph indicates the reward.
 Then RationaleRL uses graph generative models to expand the rationales into full molecules.
 To generate realistic compounds, the graph generator is trained in two phases, namely pre-training phase and fine-tuning phase.
 After pre-training on a large set of real molecules, the graph generator is fine-tuned on property-specific rationales through multiple iterations using policy gradient.

-Similarly, in MolEvol~\cite{chen2020molecule}, the authors adopt an expectation maximization (EM)-like process for molecule optimization.
-The framework also contains two stages: rationales search stage and molecule completion stage.
-The proposed EM-like evolution-by-explanation algorithm alternates between these two stages.
-Specifically, MolEvol first identifies rationales by using an explainable local search method, then it explores higher scoring molecules according to rationale samples by using a conditional generative model.

-Another RL framework FREED~\cite{yang2021hit}, which couples a fragment-based generation method and a novel error-prioritized experience replay (PER) to find chemically realistic and pharmacochemically acceptable molecules.
-FREED adopts Soft Actor-Critic (SAC)~\cite{haarnoja2018soft1,haarnoja2018soft2} as basic reinforcement learning strategy and takes three actions to decide where to attach, which fragment to attach, and which bond to attach respectively in each iteration to generate molecules iteratively.
-Notably, the second action depends on the first and the third action depends on the first two.
-PER is applied to optimize docking scores by encouraging exploration when taking the third action.

-Another emerging line considers molecule generation as a sampling procedure.
-MARS~\cite{xie2021mars} adopts the general markov chain monte carlo (MCMC)~\cite{geyer1992practical} sampling framework, and generates multi-objective drug molecules.
-It starts from an initial molecule $x^{(0)}$ from the molecular space $\mathcal{X}$, then iteratively samples a candidate molecule $x' \in \mathcal{X}$ from the proposal distribution $q(x'| x^{(t-1)})$, $x'$ is either accepted or rejected based on an acceptance rate $A(x^{t-1},x') \in [0,1]$.
-Thus, a sequence of molecules $\{x^{(t)}\}^{\infty}_{t=0}$ is generated.
-The proposal distribution is represented by molecular graph editing actions including ``adding a fragment" and ``deleting a bond", which are formulated as follows, respectively,